kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 ### Case 1 — Single WEC and `wantSingletonReportedState` is true
 The WDS workload `.status` is propagated from the single WEC.

+### Case 2 - Multiple WEC and `wantSingletonReportedState` is true
+For workloads deployed to multiple WECs when `wantSingletonReportedState` is true then `.status` field in the WDS remains empty.

-### Case 2 — Multiple WECs and `wantSingletonReportedState` is false
+### Case 3 — Multiple WECs and `wantSingletonReportedState` is false
-For workloads deployed to multiple WECs, the `.status` field in the WDS remains empty, resulting in no aggregated status propagated.
+For workloads deployed to multiple WECs, the `.status` field in the WDS remains empty.

-This leads to limited visibility in ArgoCD, where workloads appear as *OutOfSync* or *Unknown*, even though all WECs are healthy.
+This leads to limited visibility in ArgoCD, where workloads appear as *Unknown*, even though all WECs are healthy.

 **Reference:**
 - [PR #3297](https://github.com/kubestellar/kubestellar/pull/3297)